Ivan Meštrović: Reputation and legacy

 Historians Wojciech Roszkowski and Jan Kofman report: "Meštrović's sculpture of the 1389 Battle of Kosovo Field won first prize at an international exhibition in 1911, and critics acclaimed him the greatest sculptor of modern times."

 Auguste Rodin's evaluation was often quoted: "Meštrović was the greatest phenomena among the sculptors" of his time.

 Alonzo Lansford, editor of Arts Magazine in New York City, reviewed the Mestrovic show of 1947 at the Metropolitan Museum of Art.
 He wrote: "It is therefore singularly significant that he is almost unanimously revered by American sculptors of all schools as one of the greatest living sculptors."

 Several streets in Serbia are named after him.

+In 2013, Meštrović was named honorary citizen of the Croatian town Drniš.

 Work

-Meštrovic created over fifty monuments during his two years in Paris (1908–1910).
+Meštrović created over fifty monuments during his two years in Paris (1908–1910).

 The theme of the Battle of Kosovo particularly moved him, prompting one of his first great works, the Paris Kosovo Monument, as well as other works in bronze and stone.
 Much of his early work commemorated such epic moments from Slavic history, as he attempted to foster the pan-Slavic cause in his native country.

 With the creation of the first Yugoslavia, Meštrović's focus shifted to more mundane topics such as musical instruments or chapels.
 He particularly oriented himself towards religious items, mostly made of wood, under artistic influence from the Byzantine and Gothic architecture.
 The most renowned works from his early period are the Crucifix and Madonna; later he became inspired by Michelangelo Buonarroti and created a large number of stone reliefs and portraits.
 The Croatian dinar featured Meštrović's work History of the Croats.

 Meštrović's most famous monuments include: